14Richa/Pragmatic-programmer/README.md

 #### CHAPTER-3
 ###### The Basic Tools
 As the name of the chapter implies, Mr. Hunt pens down the tools that he think should be employed in all software projects.
 He further talks about the `power of plain text`.
 He mention the idea that data and code are knowledge, and any knowledge that remains readable by humans will outlast any other data.
 He further adds the tip "use the power of command shells".
 He talks about the advantage of having a power in shell that `Commandline are fairly universal, so knowing how to use them affords you a great deal of power in all kinds of environments`.
 He further talks about the importance of "Source Control" and "Version Control".
 And adds like how it give reversibility, if we want to go back to an earlier commit, and at least with git, orthogonality in that we can cherry pick changes from different commits.
 It also makes integrating changes from other developers far easier.
 And quotes - "There is no reason not to use source control".
 Later he talks about `Debugging` and how we should `Fix the Problem, Not the Blame`.
-Following are the points he adds while talkinmg about Debugging:
+Following are the points he adds while talking about Debugging:
 1. Don't panic
 2. Don't waste time thinking "that's impossible"
 3. Always try to discover the root cause of the problem